KenKundert/inform/doc/user.rst

 """"

 .. py:function:: join(\*args, \**kwargs)
+   :noindex:

-:func:`inform.join` combines the arguments in a manner very similar to an :ref:`informant <using informants>` and returns the result as a string.
+:func:`join` combines the arguments in a manner very similar to an :ref:`informant <using informants>` and returns the result as a string.
 Uses the *sep*, *template* and *wrap* keyword arguments to combine the arguments.